common-good-storage/report/src/consensus.md

 Parachain will be finalised by the Relay Chain.

-> Since each ParaBlock needs to build on a Relay Parent (the Relay Chain Block) of the latest Relay Block, it will be difficult to collate multiple ParaBlocks into 1 PoV - i.e. one PoV Block will be one block produced by one block producer.
+> Since each ParaBlock needs to build on the latest Relay Chain block, it will be difficult to collate multiple ParaBlocks into 1 PoV - i.e. one PoV Block will be one block produced by one block producer.

 ## Summary